 The transportation planning coordinated through RMAP is typically funded through several subsidies and programs.
-These sources are identified in Chart 5.
-CHART 6 - FUNDING SOURCES FOR MPO TRANSPORTATION PLANNING ARRA American Recovery and Reinvestment Act - Funds provided through the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA), sub-allocated to RMAP by the Illinois Dept. of Transportation (IDOT); used primarily for transportation engineering, construction and capital programming, but may be used for other related transportation work.
-FHWA PL Funds provided through the Federal Highway Administration (FHWA), annually sub-allocated to RMAP by the Illinois Dept. of Transportation (IDOT); used primarily for highway planning, but can be used for other related transportation planning work.
+These sources are identified in Chart 6.

+CHART 6 - FUNDING SOURCES FOR MPO TRANSPORTATION PLANNING FHWA PL Funds provided through the Federal Highway Administration (FHWA), annually sub-allocated to RMAP by the Illinois Dept. of Transportation (IDOT); used primarily for highway planning, but can be used for other related transportation planning work.
 (20% match required) FTA 5305(d) Funds provided through the Federal Transit Administration (FTA); annually sub-allocated to RMAP and other MPOs throughout the State by IDOT: aimed primarily at planning needs related to public transit and paratransit.
 In most years, these funds are reserved for use by the RMAP Lead Agency.
 The transit agencies typically use 5307 or other sources for their planning activities.
-(20% match required) SPR State Planning & Research funds; allocated to the States via SAFETEA-LU & MAP-21 for use on unique planning, research and feasibility studies.
+(20% match required) SPR State Planning & Research funds; allocated to the States via MAP-21 & FAST Act for use on unique planning, research and feasibility studies.
 The funds are sometimes passed on to local governments for the same purposes.
 (20% match required.)
 When RMAP receives these funds, a separate intergovernmental agreement is develop and authorized by IDOT and the local governmental body.
-State (IDOT) Metro Funds directly from the State of Illinois (IDOT) for MPO planning purposes only.
-Planning Funds Local Contribution Funds provided by local RMAP participants for MPO planning purposes only.
-Funds (LC)
+State (IDOT) Metro Planning Funds Funds directly from the State of Illinois (IDOT) for MPO planning purposes only.
+Local Contribution Funds (LC) Funds provided by local RMAP participants for MPO planning purposes only.

-PART 5 - FUNDING AVAILABLE FOR FY 2016 & WORK ELEMENT BUDGET
+PART 5 - FUNDING AVAILABLE FOR FY 2017 & WORK ELEMENT BUDGET

-Funding allocations available to the Rockford Metro Area during FY 2016 are listed in the table below.
+Funding allocations available to the Rockford Metro Area during FY 2017 are listed in the table below.
 RMAP will utilize the entire State Planning Funds allocation to cover the entire match for the PL and 5305(d) funds.
-We intend to overmatch the federal funds as shown in Chart 6.
+We intend to overmatch the federal funds as shown in Chart 7.
 The Local Contribution / matching funds from our local units of government also will be used to fund the RMAP PL/5305(d) planning operations as stated in the adopted Cooperative Agreement.

-CHART 7 - FUNDS FOR FY 2016 Source Amount Timeframe Purpose Federal funds: FHWA-PL \$ 513,979 7/1/2015 to 6/30/2016 RMAP Planning Process FTA-5305(d) \$ 160,089 7/1/2015 to 6/30/2016 RMAP Planning Process State IDOT Planning Funds (SPF) \$ 187,211 7/1/2015 to 6/30/2016 RMAP Planning Process Local Contribution (LC) \$ 148,594 7/1/2015 to 6/30/2016 RMAP Planning Process TOTAL: \$1,009,873 7/1/2015 to 6/30/2016 RMAP Planning Process
+CHART 7 - FUNDS FOR FY 2017 Source Amount Timeframe Purpose Federal funds: FHWA-PL \$ 537,361 7/1/2016 to 6/30/2017 RMAP Planning Process FTA-5305(d) \$ 149,266 7/1/2016 to 6/30/2017 RMAP Planning Process State IDOT Planning Funds (SPF) \$ 187,211 7/1/2016 to 6/30/2017 RMAP Planning Process Local Contribution (LC) \$ 148,594 7/1/2016 to 6/30/2017 RMAP Planning Process TOTAL: \$ 1,022,432 7/1/2016 to 6/30/2017 RMAP Planning Process